The Truth About Happily Ever After

 Real Love After Trauma Isn’t a Fairy Tale

-The night we were supposed to go to a concert, I couldn't breathe.
+The night my husband and I were supposed to go to a concert, I sat in my parked car gasping from another damnable panic attack.

 I was supposed to meet The Balkan Storm there, and I did make it, barely.
 I pushed myself through every moment, from getting dressed to getting in the car, parking, and walking in.